mdppml/FREDA/README.md

 **Privacy Preserving Federated Unsupervised Domain Adaptation with Application to Age Prediction from DNA Methylation Data**

+> Please refer to [**FREDA-CV**](https://github.com/mdppml/FREDA_CV) for a simplified, general-purpose implementation that replaces domain similarity with cross-validation.

 ### Software

 - Python 3.8.18